Henry M. MacCracken Fellowship Program

 The Graduate School of Arts and Science offers a number of fellowships for students at the dissertation level who have already received five years of funding through the MacCracken program.
 These awards include the Dean’s Dissertation Fellowship, the Mellon Dissertation Fellowship in the Humanities, and the Lane Cooper Fellowship, among others.
-For the 2016-17 academic year, one Spanish and Portuguese PhD students received one of these competitive awards.
 For more information, see the GSAS Fall Awards webpage.

 GSAS Dean’s Student Travel Grant Program